 As I made a concerted effort to bring the plane down, I sustained the burns.
 I had two or three dark years after that and underwent 61 surgeries."

-Jamie had 45 seconds to save his life, to fly a burning plane while the flames melted his flesh around him, and then climb onto the wing and leap to the ground - and to his probable death.
+Jamie had 45 seconds to save his life, to fly a burning plane while the flames melted his flesh around him, and then climb onto the wing with the plane rapidly descending and leap to the ground - and to his probable death.

 Jamie sustained horrific third-degree burns over 60 per cent of his body and was hospitalised with a 5% chance of survival.
 He spent six months in intensive care in the United States in an induced coma.
 As a result of his extreme burns and his life hanging in the balance, he endured renal failure, internal injuries, kidney dialysis, as well as pneumonia and septicaemia.
 Jamie was hospitalised for a further 18 months in the UK.